prodromou87/WorkoutHIIT/all_exercises.md

 1. Half ball - One hand on pushups w/ jump and change hand
 1. Use a step and jump side to side
 1. Use a step and jump on and off
+1. Use a step and alternate legs
 1. Pull-ups position - Lift legs to chest / Stretch legs forward
 1. Mountain climbers
-1. Downward dog - heel stretch - pushup position - knee pulls to opposite elbows
+1. Downward dog - heel stretch - pushup position - knee pulls to opposite elbows - pushups - Side plank - pushups - Side plank - Downward dog - Start over
+1. Rubber ball - back on the floor, legs on ball, lift torso and pull knees
+1. Rubber ball - back on the floor, one leg on ball, lift torso and start pushing other leg up and down (1-2 inch)
+1. Rubber ball, sheens on ball, pull knees to the chest